 - 1. First Page: The paper will be in a one-column format with left justification.
-There must be a one inch margin on the left, right, and bottom.
-Font: Times New Roman typeface is required, 12 point, skipping one line between paragraphs. - 2.
+There must be a one inch margin on the left, right, and bottom. - Font: Times New Roman typeface is required, 12 point, skipping one line between paragraphs. - 2.
 Second and All Subsequent Pages: There must be a 1 inch margin all around (top, bottom, right, left) in one column format, left justification, skipping one line between paragraphs.
 Font: Times New Roman typeface is required, 12 point, using only standard symbols and abbreviations in text and illustrations. - 3.
 Abstracts: Abstracts are not required, but can be included between the title and the body of the paper, but not on a separate page. - 4.
 Headings: Headings are not required but can be included.
 If used, headings must be left justified, lowercase, with the same font and size as the body of the paper.
 There must be only one blank line between the heading and the paragraph. - 5.
 Page Numbering: Do not number the pages. - 6.
 Length: There is a set limit for the number of pages a paper can be.
 Full papers are limited to a total of 6 pages including the abstract and references.
-Work-in-Progress (WIP) and Workshop papers are limited to a total of 3 pages.
-Great Ideas for Teaching Students (GIFTS) papers are limited to 2 pages.
+Works-in-Progress (WIP) are limited to a total of 3 pages.
+GIFTS are limited to 1 page.

+References:

-References: The preferred reference style is IEEE - see Appendix F
+The preferred reference style is IEEE - see Appendix F